Parent guide

 Full papers under time

 Two full past papers a week, sat under timed conditions, marked the next day.
-This builds stamina and exposes the gap between practice and exam performance.
+This builds stamina and shows clearly where the gap is between practise performance and exam performance.

 • Always review the marked paper, do not just look at the score.